OneLogin is a cloud-based identity and access management software that helps enterprises organize their passwords.

-Let’s find out by evaluating the benefits and flaws of this software.
+In this OneLogin review, we’ll find out by evaluating the pros and cons of this password management solution.

 #1.
-If it’s your first time working on an identity management platform, it might take some time to get familiar with OneLogin.
+If it’s your first time working on an identity management software, it might take some time to get familiar with OneLogin.

 That’s because the software is a bit different from traditional password managers.